-New York City is just one of those places where you gotta do it big.
-Maybe it’s because NYC is the unofficial capital of ‘Merica or because the city is fueled by money.
-While most $700+ per night hotel is a safe bet for a luxurious stay, not all are in the perfect location.
-This article lists the cities best hotels that are in truly luxurious locations (better than Times Square).
+New York City is just one of those places where you have to do it big.
+It could be because NYC is the unofficial capital of ‘Merica or because the city is fueled by money.
+While for most, a $700+ per night hotel is a safe bet for a luxurious stay, not all are in the perfect location.
+This article lists the city’s best hotels in truly luxurious locations (better than Times Square).

 Pro Tip: It’s easier to organize your trip when you have all your resources in one place.
 Create a browser folder and bookmark this post along with our dedicated guide to New York City for more planning resources, our best MET and NYC tours for a memorable trip, and the top things to do in NYC.

 The Most Luxurious NYC Hotels in the Perfect Locations

 Ever heard of Harold Samuel?
 I can take a good guess you haven’t, but his words have been repeated for almost a hundred years, “Location, location, location.”
 What is a luxurious hotel if you are walking outside into a crowded, busy, and otherwise unpleasant area?

 Ever heard of Harold Samuel?
 I can take a good guess you haven’t, but his words have been repeated for almost a hundred years, “location, location, location.”
 So what is the point of a luxurious hotel if you walk outside into a crowded, busy, and otherwise unpleasant area?

 That’s why we’ve built a list of the best luxury hotels in New York City to satisfy the most opulent desires of your heart.
 But most importantly, we’ve also described the area around the hotel so you know just what the vibe will be.
 So whip out that credit card because the prices of these NYC hotels don’t come cheap, but they will leave a lasting impression!